Yuiko-tsr/unit-3/Project/Manaha'sCrepeStore.md

   id: password_field
   password: True
 ```
 Here the code creates an MDTextField widget that allows users to input text.
 The MDTextField is defined with an ID of "password_field" and several attributes such as hint_text, font_size, and password.
-In this MDTextField we see that the password variable is set to "True".
+The hint_text parameter prompts the user with "Enter password: " as placeholder text within the field.
+The font_size attribute sets the font size of the text within the field to 15 points.
+The id attribute assigns a unique identifier, "password_field", to the widget, facilitating its reference elsewhere in the application's logic.
+Finally, the password attribute is set to True.
 This encrypts the input and provides security and privacy for the users trying to input their password.

 ## MDBoxLayout
 ```.py